agoncal/agoncal-application-cdbookstore-ms/README.md

 The application is divided in several modules:

-* The CD-Boostore is the main web app that allows you to buy CDs and Books.
+* The **CD-Boostore** is the main web app that allows you to buy CDs and Books.
 It invokes all the following REST services
-* Invoice is a REST service that creates invoices based on the user's shopping cart
+* **Invoice** is a REST service that creates invoices based on the user's shopping cart
-* TopBooks is a REST service that calculates the top selling books
+* **TopBooks** is a REST service that calculates the top selling books (JAX-RS + CDI + JSon-P + JPA + Bean Validation)
-* TopCDs is a REST service that calculates the top selling cds
+* **TopCDs** is a REST service that calculates the top selling cds (JAX-RS + CDI + JSon-P)

-## Compile and package
+## Compile, test and package

 Being Maven centric, you can compile and package it without tests using `mvn clean compile -Dmaven.test.skip=true`, `mvn clean package -Dmaven.test.skip=true` or `mvn clean install -Dmaven.test.skip=true`.
 Once you have your war file, you can deploy it.

+### Test with Arquillian

+Launching tests under [WildFly](http://www.wildfly.org/) is straight forward.
+You only have to launch WidlFly and execute the tests using the Maven profile :

+    mvn clean test -Parquillian-wildfly-remote

 ## Deploy and execute the application